FrostFamil/BloodDonation/README.md

 1) No need to run backend locally since we uploaded backend to Heroku which is available 24/7
 2) You just open the app the use it

+*To run the frontend:
+1) npm install
+2) Will open a tab in the browser with the application: ng serve --open